Stumpf Laboratory

 Graduate

-Mike is a seventh-year Ph.D. student (not a typo) in the Department of Statistics advised by Dr. Tandy Warnow (Computer Science) and co-advised by Dr. Stumpf, and a father of two.
+Mike is in the Department of Statistics advised by Dr. Tandy Warnow (Computer Science) and co-advised by Dr. Stumpf, and a father of two.
 Research interests include development quantitative methods for analyzing and understanding the microbiome, host-microbe interactions and the role of the microbiome in host evolution.
 A particular area of emphasis is the use of data visualization to simplify the presentation of the makeup of a microbiome, a highly complex population, while allowing small or subtle differences to stand out.
-Mike had no experience in

 Undergraduate Students